 GRR is served by six national airlines offering more than 100 daily nonstop routes to 30+ destinations.
 It sits adjacent to two major expressways, and is just a 20-25 minute drive from the wide range of hotels and meeting facilities located in downtown Grand Rapids and across the city.
 You can rent a car at the airport or take a taxi, rideshare, bus, hotel/motel shuttle or limousine to your destination.

-If you need help with directions, restaurant recommendations, things to do and just about anything else, head to the Visitor Information Desk in the airport front lobby or look for the Airport Ambassadors in green coats roaming the facility – they’re eager to offer assistance!
+If you need assistance with directions, restaurant recommendations, things to do and just about anything else, head to the Visitor Information Desk in the airport front lobby or look for the Airport Ambassadors in light blue coats roaming the facility – they’re eager to help!

 Airlines that fly into Grand Rapids: